Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U4: Mark a reservation as unpaid (Unmark)**

 **MSS**
-1. User inputs the reservation they want to mark as unpaid.
+1. User inputs the valid reservation ID they want to mark as unpaid.
 2. System updates the reservation's payment status as unpaid.
 3. System display a message indicating the reservation has been successfully unmarked.

 Use case ends.

 **Extensions** <br>
 1a.
-User types in invalid command. <br>
+The user inputs invalid parameters or invalid command or invalid ID. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.